odya/esphome-petnet-feeder/README.md

 ### Hardware
 1) Create PCB from [Gerber file](docs/Gerber_PCB_PetNet%20Feeder.zip) or order it on JLCPCB via [EasyEDA Project](https://oshwlab.com/ganzevich/petnet-feeder)
 2) Solder all parts listed in [BOM](docs/BOM_PetNet%20SmartFeeder%20Revival.xlsx)
+3) Disconnect the motor and sensors from the original controller, and solder Dupont 2.45 connectors according to the color coding from the schematics.
 ### Software
 1) Clone the project to a subdirectory in your ESPHome config directory:
 ``git clone https://github.com/odya/esphome-petnet-feeder.git``